-Visit an in-network provider from November 1, 2018 to November 1, 2019 for a qualified wellness program visit, AND
+Visit with a licensed health care provider from November 1, 2018 to October 31, 2019 for a qualified wellness program visit, AND

-To earn 2020 incentives, you must complete your visit by November 1, 2019.
-If you have had an office visit since November 1, 2018, you’ve already completed Step 1!
+To earn 2020 incentives, you must complete your visit by October 31, 2019.
+If you have had a qualified wellness visit since November 1, 2018, you’ve already completed Step 1!

-*If you enrolled in a University medical plan for the first time after June 30, 2019, you're excused from the qualified wellness visit requirement this year.
+*If you enroll in a University medical plan for the first time on or after July 1, 2019, you're excused from the qualified wellness office visit requirement this year.

 If you do not use tobacco/nicotine products, you must complete the Pledge during Open Enrollment and agree to continue being tobacco-free.

-If you DO use tobacco/nicotine products, you must complete the Pledge during Open Enrollment, including committing to enrolling in and completing a recognized tobacco cessation program in 2019.
-Many recognized tobacco cessation programs that provide services or one-on-one counseling are available at no cost to you, including
+If you DO use tobacco/nicotine products, you must complete the Pledge during Open Enrollment, including committing to enrolling in and completing a recognized tobacco cessation program in 2020.
+Many recognized tobacco cessation programs that provide services or one-on-one counseling are available at no cost to you, including: